ratt-ru/eidos/README.md

 * The model is not available outside a circle of 6 deg diameter; so, if you need a square beam for imaging purposes, please cut a square portion from within the 6 deg circle.

 * The beam model is less accurate at higher frequencies, and performs much better below 1400 MHz.

+* The diagonal terms of the model beam Jones matrix are much better known than the off-diagonal terms.